 Another option is the Master's Foundation programme, which is available for 2- or 3-term progression onto a wide range of Master’s degrees at Birkbeck.

 To be considered for entry to a research degree, applicants from India would normally be expected to have a Master’s degree from a reputable Indian university with a first-class degree classification or equivalent.

-Applicants with a Bachelor of Arts/Science/Commerce degree/ professional degree with distinction/high first-class degree/exceptional grades can be admitted for a PhD at the discretion of the department.
+Applicants with a Bachelor of Arts/Science/Commerce degree or professional degree with distinction/high first-class/exceptional grades can be admitted for a PhD at the discretion of the department.

 Applicants are strongly urged to contact potential supervisors within the department before submitting a research application.

-Scholarship Amount: As part of the Birkbeck-GREAT India Scholarship Programme 2017/18, Birkbeck will be offering 5 jointly funded scholarships worth £5,000 each.
+Scholarship amount: As part of the Birkbeck-GREAT India Scholarship Programme 2017-18, Birkbeck will be offering five jointly-funded scholarships worth £5000 each.

-You must have received your unconditional offer letter for your desired Postgraduate course.
+You must have received an unconditional offer letter for your desired postgraduate course.